Omikhleia/resilient.sile/guides/README.md

 This option, of course, requires you to have Docker installed on your system.

-Then, you can build and use Docker file to build an image containing SILE, Luarocks, the _re·sil·ient_ collection, other tools used by some of the modules, and a curated set of good fonts, etc.
+Then, you use Docker file to build an image containing SILE, Luarocks, the _re·sil·ient_ collection, other tools used by some of the modules, and a curated set of good fonts, etc.

-We recommend checking our [Awesome SILE books](https://github.com/Omikhleia/awesome-sile-books) repository for instructions on how to build such an image.
+We recommend checking our [Awesome SILE books](https://github.com/Omikhleia/awesome-sile-books) repository for instructions on how to build such an image, with all bells and whistles.

 Once the image is built, you can create an alias to simplify the use of the _re·sil·ient_ collection.